 - No copyrighted material

 For each submission, a filmmaker must choose one of the 10 pre recorded musical themes upon which to base the film.
-The 2021 themes are: Romance, Motown, Horror, Slapstick, Epic, Science Fiction, Western, Noir, Discover, and this year's new soundtrack Reflections.
+The 2021 themes are: Charmed, Motown, Horror, Slapstick, Epic, Science Fiction, Western, Noir, Discover, and this year's new soundtrack Reflections.

 - Films may be submitted in black and white, or color